mark-watson/Clojure-AI-Book/manuscript/anomaly_detection.md

 In a real application you would drop features that you can not transform to something like a Gaussian distribution.

-Here are the results of running the code as it is in the github repository for this book (with some verbose output removed for brevity):
+Here are the results of running the code as it is in the GitHub repository for this book (with some verbose output removed for brevity):

 {line-numbers=off}
 ~~~~~~~~